-Every year our Year 3 to 6 students attend a three day adventure camp alternating between Camp Rumbug and Waratah Bay.
-Activities are conducted in English and Japanese with both English speaking and Japanese speaking staff attending.
-It is a time to develop strong team building activities and many activities are led by our student leaders.
+Every year our Year 3 to 6 students attend a three day adventure camp alternating between Sunny Stones and Waratah Bay.
+It is a time to develop strong team building activities and personal skills such as resilience persistence and leadership.

 Year 6 Leaders

-Each year, year 4-6 students and staff select School Captains, House Captains, Multimedia Captains, Environment Captains and Community Captains.
+Each year, Year 4-6 students and staff select School Captains, House Captains, Multimedia Captains, Environment Captains, Community Captains, Taiko Captains and Choir Captains.
 These students participate in a targeted leadership program.
 All Year 6 students have a type of leadership role within the school.

 Student Leadership Council

 Students in Years 2 to 6 are nominated by their class to be part of the Students Leadership Council (SLC).
 SLC meets on a fortnightly basis to assess areas of need from a student perspective and create action plans to drive improvement in these areas.
 SLC fundraises twice a year to support the improvement areas they have identified.
 Our Community Captains, along with a designated support teacher, chair the meetings and turn the proposals into action.